Learning-with-the-bois/Udacity-ML-for-Trading/Lecture notes.md

 To normalize you can do df/df.ix[0,:].
 That is, divide each of the columns of the data set by the first value of them.

 Given lesson summary is useful:

-“””
-To read multiple stocks into a single dataframe, you need to:
+> To read multiple stocks into a single dataframe, you need to:
-*Specify a set of dates using pandas.date_range *Create an empty dataframe with dates as index to align stock data and orders it by trading date
+> *Specify a set of dates using pandas.date_range
+> *Create an empty dataframe with dates as index
+>     * This helps align stock data and orders it by trading date
-* Read in a reference stock (here SPY) and drop non-trading days using pandas.DataFrame.dropna
+> * Read in a reference stock (here SPY) and drop non-trading days using pandas.DataFrame.dropna
-* Incrementally join dataframes using pandas.DataFrame.join
+> * Incrementally join dataframes using pandas.DataFrame.join
-Once you have multiple stocks, you can:
+> Once you have multiple stocks, you can:
 *Select a subset of stocks by ticker symbols
 *Slice by row (dates) and column (symbols)
 *Plot multiple stocks at once (still using pandas.DataFrame.plot)